Skip to main content

 Double-move stressing the deep-third cornerback

-The inside receiver runs a post at 15-18 yards while the outside receiver (or RB on delayed release) runs a wheel route — initially releasing to the flat, then turning vertical along the sideline.
-Against Cover 3, the deep-third CB must choose between the post going inside and the wheel going vertical along the sideline — he cannot mid-point both because they are on different levels.
+The inside receiver runs a post at 15-18 yards while the outside receiver (or RB on delayed release) runs a wheel route, initially releasing to the flat, then turning vertical along the sideline.
+It is at its best against single-high man and Cover 2: the wheel runs away from a linebacker or nickel trailing the back while the post holds the safety inside, so the boundary defender is stretched vertically with no help over the top.
 Andy Reid and the Kansas City Chiefs are the gold standard modern practitioners.

 Route Assignments